ajdittmann/starsam/README.md

 # starsam
-Semi-analytical models of stellar evolution in AGN disks
+Semi-analytical models of stellar evolution in AGN disks.
+See [the paper](https://arxiv.org/abs/2409.02981) for details.

 ## Installation
 First, clone the repository using ``git clone https://github.com/ajdittmann/starsam.git``.